 It’s a great way to explore the areas that are a little further out from central Avalon, which are up in the hills – which you can *technically* walk to, but it’s much easier just to drive a golf cart to!

-However, since Avalon only covers one square mile, you can easily walk to get around to all the best things to do on Catalina Island.
+However, since Avalon only covers one square mile, you can easily walk to get around to all the best Catalina Island attractions.
 This will also allow you to really take in all of the beauty of the island (trust me, you’ll stop for tons of photos!).

 Bicycling is also a great way to get around the island – you can even bring your own on the ferry (however, it does require you to reserve space on the boat).
 Otherwise, there are many companies on the island who offer bike rentals, including electric bikes.

-Do note that you will need a permit through the Catalina Island Conservancy to hike or bike in the interior areas of the island – you can see more information here.
+Do note that you need a permit through the Catalina Island Conservancy to hike or bike in the interior areas of the island.

 There is no ride share service, but taxis are available.
 Keep in mind that fares are on the high side due to the high cost of fuel on the island.

 You can also get around to other areas of the island via boat.
-The Cyclone boat takes visitors from Avalon to Two Harbors (service resumes in spring 2021).
+The Cyclone boat takes visitors from Avalon to Two Harbors.
 Other options include chartering a private boat, or using your own vessel.

 Catalina Island is a popular day trip destination from Los Angeles or Orange County (as well as a port destination for cruises), and you can definitely see the main highlights in the day.

-However, to fully take advantage of all the things to do on Catalina Island, I suggest staying at least overnight and even longer.
+However, to fully take advantage of what to do on Catalina Island, I suggest staying at least overnight and even longer.
 Catalina Island makes the perfect weekend getaway!
 We stayed two nights and it was the perfect amount of time to see all the main sights, take a few tours, and have some time left over to relax.